 The HUD can be installed in about 70 percent of all vehicles on the market, Pioneer estimates.
 Pioneer touts world's first car GPS with augmented reality HUD (video) LuminAR.
 Microsoft Applies for Patent on Augmented Reality, 3-D Audio.
 Microsoft's 3D audio patent application could add new features to the Kinect.
 Photo: USPTO Surround-sound systems are great for playing games and watching movies when you’re in the “sweet spot” of focused audio.
 When you’re sitting off-center, however, the audio sounds less like all-enveloping 3-D surround sound, and more like a garbled aural mess.
 But now it looks like Microsoft may have a solution.
 In a recently published patent application, the company describes technology that could solve the “outside the sweet spot” conundrum, providing listeners with a polished 3-D audio experience no matter where they’re sitting, or even standing.
 Published Thursday, Microsoft’s patent application describes augmented-reality technology that tracks a user with a “depth camera system” and delivers content-accurate, 3-D audio to the listener, regardless of his or her position in a room.

+Innovega Inc. - HOME.
+My wallet is open, Google, now hand over Project Glass.
 Project Glass has opened my eyes and my wallet: Google, please, come help yourself to my credit card.
 Google testing heads-up display glasses in public, won't make you look like Robocop.